“Television is the menace that everyone loves to hate but can’t seem to live without.” —Paddy Chayevsky

 - Are more-exposed to commercials, advertisements, and propaganda.

-There is no wonder why “Ten Reasons to Watch Less Television“ is one of the most popular posts on this site.
 Most people would agree that our culture watches too much.
 Yet, few people are able to curb their habit and reclaim their life.
-And even fewer know how to help their children navigate this media-drenched world that we live in.
+And even fewer know how to help their children navigate the media-drenched world we live in.

-- Value Family Meals and Car Rides.
-About two-thirds (64%) of young people say the TV is usually on during meals.
+10. Value Family Meals and Car Rides.
+About two-thirds (64%) of young people say the TV is usually onduring meals.
 That’s too bad because your family’s richest conversations will always take place during meals and in the car.
 Value those times with you kids.
 Don’t let the TV steal them from you.

 Limiting your child’s screen time may seem like an impossible chore or it may seem like a battle that is too difficult to fight.
 But it is worth fighting.

 Implementing just a few steps right away will help you implement the others.
 Television viewing is a momentum-gathering behavior.
-The more you do it, the more compelled you are to do it (advertisements have that effect on viewers).
+The more you do it, the more compelled you are to continue (advertisements have that effect on viewers).
 But the opposite is also true.
-The more you turn it off, the easier it becomes to turn off.
+The more you turn it off, the easier it becomes to keep off.
 You’ve just got to start somewhere.